-I partnered with Evite to create this Thanksgiving recipe.
-This is a paid post.
+This is a sponsored post; I partnered with Evite to create this Thanksgiving recipe.

 Thanksgiving is such a great time of year.
 Fall is so busy and it is nice to take a few days to settle down and celebrate while spend quality time with family.
 And while our family is very small, that is something I am used to.
 Raised by my grandmother, Thanksgiving usually meant a trip to my great-grandmother’s house, and every year we enjoyed a quiet but fun dinner together.

 Tradition is big for us, yet at the same time, not a big deal – which sounds a little contradictory!
 I grew up with traditions, but in an nontraditional way, if that makes sense.
 Thanksgivings were small.
 We didn’t have much money, so we did what we could – and we had the best times doing things differently!
 I crave that same way of coming up with our own traditions, and every year, the kids look forward to those things.

 Since having kids, Thanksgiving is all about them and how grateful I am for my family, however small, and the friends who make up our support system.
 Thanksgiving has evolved to make it a fun day for the kids, from activities to making the foods they like, making many of our own traditions.
 Where many families might focus on a big turkey, we have a small family with mostly vegetarians!
 And while I might get super excited over mashed potatoes, my kids don’t want any on their plates.
 My tip is make Thanksgiving what you want!

 This year, I wanted to do something a little different with dessert, since we usually do some kind of pie or apple or pumpkin bread or cake.
 My kids have never been a fan of pies, and since this is about the time of year we run out of our homemade strawberry sauce for Strawberry Shortcake, it was only natural to come up with a Thanksgiving cranberry version.

 Cranberry Shortcake Recipe